INSIDE: Roam the Gnome’s Guide to the 7 best things to do on a Miyajima Day Trip!

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

-- 1 The Ultimate Hiroshima Day Trip is a visit to Miyajima Island!
+- 1 Guide to the Ultimate Hiroshima Miyajima Day Trip

 - 2 What is the Miyajima Torii Gate?

-- 3 Miyajima Island Day Trip from Hiroshima
+- 3 Tips for a Miyajima Island Day Trip from Hiroshima

-- 4 The Top Five Things to Do in Miyajima
+- 5 Top 5 Things to Do in Miyajima Island on a Hiroshima Day Trip

-- 10 The Inside Scoop on Miyajima Island with Kids, Family and Friends
+- 12 THE INSIDE SCOOP: Miyajima Island with Kids, Family and Friends

 Miyajima Island is the perfect antidote following a visit to the Hiroshima Peace Park, and the Atomic Bomb dome and the Hiroshima Peace Memorial Museum, especially after listening to the horrific stories of survivors, and seeing the harrowing footage.